(Disclosure: Some of the links below may be affiliate links)

 - Switzerland – Investing in Switzerland

-- Global Sustainable – Investing in the whole world but omits some stocks such as nuclear, tobacco, or weapons stocks.
+- Global Sustainable – Investing in the whole world but omits some stocks such as tobacco or weapons stocks.
 This is called sustainable investing.

-You can also define your strategy by composing it with the different underlying funds that they are using.
-This is a great way for you to choose exactly what you want to invest in.
+You can also define your strategy by composing it with their different underlying funds.
+This customization is an excellent way to choose exactly what you want to invest in.
 But then, you need to have a good idea of how to create a custom portfolio.
 I would not recommend this to a starter investor.

-The fact that we can go up to 100% invested is really great!
+The fact that we can go up to 100% invested is great!
 For a long-term aggressive investor, this is ideal.
-It is actually investing only 97% since they keep 3% in cash in each portfolio.
-But 97% is already a great amount invested in stocks.
+It is investing only 99% since they keep 1% in cash in each portfolio.
+But 99% is already a great amount invested in stocks.

 You can also have several portfolios, up to five.
-This is great if you want to optimize taxes by doing staggered withdrawals.
+Having five accounts is great for optimizing taxes by making staggered withdrawals.

 VIAC Global 100 Fund

 The most interesting strategy is the VIAC Global 100 strategy.
-This is what I chose for my VIAC account.
+This strategy is what I chose for my VIAC account when I was using it.

-The TER of this strategy is o.45%.
+The TER of this strategy is 0.45%.
 And there are no other fees!
 This makes it a very cheap solution for Switzerland!

 Here is the allocation by region of the Global 100 fund: